From Parent to Child

 I believe one of the ways someone becomes creative is by following an example.
 The hair industry has to be one of the most creative fields around.
 There are so many different styles and techniques that it could never become boring.

-You can’t help but feed off of that energy after being around it on a regular basis.
+You can’t help but feed off of that energy after being around it regularly.

 Eventually, you will become a person that can look at something and create a masterpiece from nothing.